SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Zanmu skill range and speed is decreased.
  - Bullet count is capped at 1200 to prevent slowdown in some situations
  - All ability card shots have increased damage
- - Yachie's Ex otters can be strengthened or weakened with Yachie's ability cards
+ - Yachie Ex otters can be strengthened or weakened with Yachie's ability cards
- - Saki's Ex wolves can be strengthened or weakened with Saki's ability cards
+ - Saki Ex wolves can be strengthened or weakened with Saki's ability cards
- - Yuuma's Ex eagles can be strengthened or weakened with Yuuma's ability cards
+ - Yuuma Ex eagles can be strengthened or weakened with Yuuma ability cards
- - Biten's second ability card can make you pass through Yachie's Ex otters when pacified
+ - Biten's second ability card can make you pass through Yachie Ex otters when disabled
- - Enoko's second ability card can make you pass through Saki's Ex wolves when pacified
+ - Enoko's second ability card can make you pass through Saki Ex wolves when disabled
- - Chiyari's second ability card can make you pass through Yuuma's Ex eagles when pacified
+ - Chiyari's second ability card can make you pass through Yuuma Ex eagles when disabled
  - Zanmu's second ability card only grants bomb piece after full meter charge
  - Spirits don't spawn during bombs
 Th19BugFixes: